 Learning vocabulary is essential for language development.
 Learning vocabulary the correct way is even more important.

 Technology is NOT as good or better than real life conversation for learning language.
 I don't care what the "advertising experts" say.
 Trust me on this one!
 There is NO DVD or TV show out there that can teach your child how to read, count, vocabulary, etc...
 Your child's brain goes into autopilot mode while watching TV.
-He or she is not actively thinking.
+He or she is not actively thinking or talking.
 Additionally, it has been proven that children under 2 years of age do not have the cognitive ability to learn from TV!

 If you want to attend a class or two for parent socialization, go for it.
 I get it.
 It is nice to get out of the house and interact with adults.
-It is necessary for our sanity.
+It is necessary for some sanity.
 Just remember, the class is more for the parents than the children.

-Play time may seem frivolous for adults but it is not for children.
-They learn best while playing.
+Playtime may seem frivolous for adults but it is not for children.
+Children learn best while playing.
 Therefore, make sure your child has plenty of time for creative play.

 It is best to talk your child using simple, direct speech.
 My rule of thumb is to match your child's level of language and then slightly increase it.
-If your child talks using 3 word sentences, you talk with 4 word sentences.
+For example, if your child talks using 3 word sentences, you talk with 4 word sentences.
 This way, your child can understand what you are saying and learn more.
 If you talk using complicated grammatical structures, he or she may get lost and stop attending to you.
 Language learning opportunity lost!

 Read, read, and read some more!
 Reading to your child teaches the pre-literacy skills of how books work, basic story structures, and the concept of letters and words.
 Reading also introduces your child to a large variety of vocabulary and speech skills.
 Try to read to your child everyday.

-When you play with your child, you have their full attention within their natural environment.
+When you play with your child, you have his/her full attention within their natural environment.
 This is the best opportunity to help your child learn.
 Also, you will create strong bonds and have fun.
 It is playing after all!

 Try to muster up some excitement for your child.
 Your enthusiasm will get your toddler interested.
 Once you have their attention, you can easily expose your child to new vocabulary words and concepts.

 By playdates, I am implying that your child plays freely and creatively with other children in the park, at someone's house, and/or in any other natural environment.
 I do not mean to enroll your child in more classes.
 This is NOT necessary.
 Children learn a lot from other children and they challenge each other to be better communicators.
 Unlike adults, children aren't toddler interpreters.